apollographql/apollo-server/docs/source/api/apollo-server.md

    'sendReport()' on other signals if you'd like.
 Note that 'sendReport()' does not run synchronously so it cannot work usefully in an 'exit' handler.

-* `filterErrors`: (err: Error) => Error | null
+*  `filterErrors`: (err: GraphQLError) => GraphQLError | null

-   By default, all errors get reported to Engine servers.
-You can specify a a filter function to exclude specific errors from being reported by returning null, or you can mask certain details of the error and return the error to be reported.
+   By default, all errors are reported to Apollo Engine.
+This function can be used to exclude specific errors from being reported.
+This function receives a copy of the `GraphQLError` and can manipulate it for the purposes of Apollo Engine reporting.
+The modified error should be returned or the function should return `null` to avoid reporting the error entirely.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**